donovanglover/nix-config/help/commands.md

 ### Searching Through Files

 - Search all files in a directory (and all subdirectories) for a given string: `grep -inr <search_term>` **OR** `g <search_term>`
-- Search all files in a directory (including subdirectories) for a given string and ignore dotfiles: `ag <search_term>`
+- Search all files in a directory (including subdirectories) for a given string and ignore dotfiles: `rg <search_term>`

 ### System Commands